Archive Organization

 - Parser must scan ALL

-.glxand.yamlfiles in the repository - Duplicate entity IDs across files is an error
+.glxand.yamlfiles in the archive - Duplicate entity IDs across files is an error

 - Entity type keys are required at the top level of every file